idio-lang/DIPS/source/introduction.rst

 One obvious question is, why am I writing a new shell at all?
 Aren't there lots of perfectly good shells already out there and even more perfectly good programming languages?
-Why don't I hack away at :lname:`Bash`, say, and look to support nested data structures or if I'm really determined to have my shell abstractions, couldn't I look into the bowels of :lname:`Python` and see if I can't slip a ``|`` into the code reader?
+Why don't I hack away at :lname:`Bash`, say, and look to support nested data structures or, if I'm really determined to have my shell abstractions, couldn't I look into the bowels of :lname:`Python` and see if I can't slip a ``|`` into the code reader?